synchealth/handbook/content/handbook/Time Off of all Kinds.md

 ## Jury Duty

 Should you get selected, we understand you may need to serve. and we will comply with State law, you will not be penalized in any way.
+Please use your generous PTO to cover jury duty leave.

 ##  Sabbatical Leave